Get fast online approval with a competitive fixed interest rate2 of 2.04% p.a. and a Comparison rate1 of 2.75% p.a.

 Your bank details if you wish to upload your financial documents digitally.

-If you choose to upload your financial documents manually, you will need copies of your bank statements, including and credit card, personal or home loan, and/or deposit statements.
+If you choose to upload your financial documents manually, you will need copies of your bank statements.
+This will need to include credit card, personal or home loan, and/or deposit statements.
+If we need additional documentation we will be sure to let you know through the application process.

 Ready to get started?